International Workshop on Open Business Intelligence Systems

 • Intelligent decision support systems

 • Big data engineering: virtualization, elasticity, distributed computing, big data frameworks

 • Predictive analytics/forecasting

 • Data web and text mining, data mining, optimisation, machine learning

 • Big data in business performance management

 • Big data inenterprise/government management models and practices

 • Business analytics

-Each submission should be at most 8 pages in total including bibliography and well-marked appendices, and must follow the IEEE double columns publication format available at:
+Each submission should be at most 8 pages in total including bibliography and well-marked appendices and must follow the IEEE double columns publication format.

 Paper submission will only be online via: Easy Chair.